netdata/netdata/packaging/docker/README.md

 #### Docker Socket Proxy (Safest Option)

-Deploy a Docker socket proxy that accepts will filter out requests using something like haproxy so that it resticts connections to read only access to the CONTAINERS endpoint.
+Deploy a Docker socket proxy that accepts will filter out requests using something like HAProxy so that it restricts connections to read-only access to the CONTAINERS endpoint.

 The reason it's safer to expose the socket to the proxy is because netdata has a TCP port exposed outside the Docker network.
 Access to the proxy container is limited to only within the network.